pgpartman/pg_partman/doc/pg_partman.md

     - The schema-qualified name of the table used as a template for applying any inheritance options not handled by the native partitioning options in PG.
  - `retention`
     - Text type value that determines how old the data in a child partition can be before it is dropped.
-    - Must be a value that can either be cast to the interval (for time-based partitioning) or bigint (for serial partitioning) data types.
+    - Must be a value that can either be cast to the interval (for time-based partitioning) or bigint (for number partitioning) data types.
     - Leave this column NULL (the default) to always keep all child partitions.
 See **About** section for more info.
  - `retention_schema`
     - Schema to move tables to as part of the retentions system instead of dropping them.
 Overrides retention_keep_table option.